MJKWoolnough/minecraft/nbt/README.md

 type ListDouble []Double
 ```

-ListDouble satisfies the List interface for a list of Doubles
+ListDouble satisfies the List interface for a list of Doubles.

 #### func (*ListDouble) Append